AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/07-ParseCSVIntoSQLorSBQueue.md

     If this happens, double and triple check that you have saved your connection string information correctly with the correct password for both connection strings.

-    If you are certain you have everything correct in the username and password for your connection strings at Azure, then you could open the project locally and apply the two migrations.
+    If you are certain you have everything correct in the username and password for your connection strings at Azure, then you could open the project locally from your own machine, point the project connection strings at Azure and apply the two migrations.

     >**Note**: You only have to do this if the app doesn't work right away!